 You can go for similar freelance websites like you did with the editing, hire a freelance designer and provide them with the idea of the cover design and the colour palette you have in mind.

-But what if you don’t have an idea of what your cover should look like and haven’t found anything matches it from searching Google?
+But what if you don’t have an idea of what your book cover should look like?

 There is a website called 99 designs, where you can either hire a specific designer to work on your book cover or create something like a contest; providing all the information you have in mind about the design and the book itself and all available designers create their own version of the design.